 In the Hellenistic period, it was allied to the Ptolemies of Egypt.

 Archaeological excavations conducted by Levent Zoroğlu of Selçuk University since 1987, showed that at the Acropolis, the earliest layer dates from the 8th century BC.
-A bronze plaque revealed that Kelenderis then called Saranduwa.
+A fragment of bronze revealed that Kelenderis then called Saranduwa.

 However, it is likely that the ancient Hittite city is not the modern city, but a very close location: on the island in front, on which ancient relics exist, or at a place called Selindi by travelers of the last century, which seems phonetically closer of Saranduwa.

-The texts found in Hattusa mention such a city name, or a name approaching, Sariyanda, Saranduwa Suruta :
+The texts found in Hattusa mention such a name, or a toponym approaching, Sariyanda, Saranduwa or Suruta :

 - Saranduwa appears among the border cities of Tarhuntassa;

-- At the time of King Tuthaliya, CTH142 shows a list of cities who supported the king of Arzawa : Sariyanda, S / Parmana, Uliwanda …
+- At the time of King Tuthaliya, CTH142 shows a list of towns which supported the king of Arzawa : Sariyanda, S / Parmana, Uliwanda …

 My notes of veracity :